 Preadmission Screening and Resident Review

 Preadmission Screening and Resident Review (PASRR) is a federal requirement to help ensure that individuals are not inappropriately placed in nursing homes for long term care.
-PASRR requires that 1) all applicants to a Medicaid-certified nursing facility be evaluated for serious mental illness (SMI) and/or intellectual disability; 2) be offered the most appropriate setting for their needs (in the community, a nursing facility, or acute care settings); and 3) receive the services they need in those settings.
+PASRR requires that Medicaid-certified nursing facilities:

 Regulations governing PASRR are found in the Code of Federal Regulations, primarily at 42 CFR 483.100-138.